afishman/dalsa-grabber/README.md

 ## Installation ##

-i.
-Install Dependencies
+1. Install Dependencies

 * Gig-EV framework for linux (tested on v2.01.0.0120)
 * Opencv (tested on v2.4.9.1)
 * Boost libraries (tested on v1.58)
 * ffmpeg (tested on v3.1.3)

-ii.
-Compile
+2. Compile

   * `cd path_to_repo`